Huegoxaga/notes/python/README.md

 str.islower()
 str.isspace()
 str.isupper()
-str.find(substring) # Find the lowest index of the substring. str.strip(string)   # Strip all the characters in the argument of the str from the beginning and the end. (if no argument, remove empty spaces by default) str.zfill(n) # add leading zeros until string length reaches `n` str.count(substr) # count the number of occurrence of substring or char
+str.find(substring) # Find the lowest index of the substring, return -1 if not found str.strip(string)   # Strip all the characters in the argument of the str from the beginning and the end. (if no argument, remove empty spaces by default) str.zfill(n) # add leading zeros until string length reaches `n` str.count(substr) # count the number of occurrence of substring or char